uxlfoundation/oneAPI-spec/source/introduction.rst

 The expected audience for this specification includes: application developers, middleware developers, system software providers, and hardware providers.
-As a *contributor* to this specification, you will shape the accelerator software eco-system.
+As a *contributor* to this specification, you will shape the accelerator software ecosystem.
 A productive and high performing system must take into account the constraints at all levels of the software stack.
 As a *user* of this document, you can ensure that your components will inter-operate with applications and system